Lich-Corals/coral-chords/README.md

 Now you should be able to launch the application using your system's default application launcher.

+## Documentation
+The code is widely commented with cargo-doc compatible comments for you to either read them as they are or to build the documentation using `cargo doc --no-deps`.
+A more general documentation and feature guide is available [here](https://github.com/Lich-Corals/coral-chords/blob/mistress/latex/documentation.pdf).

 ## Issues?
-If you experience any bugs or have a suggestion about the application, you are welcome to [submit an issue on github](https://github.com/Lich-Corals/coral-chords/issues)!
+If you experience any bugs or have a suggestion about the application, you are welcome to [submit an issue on GitHub](https://github.com/Lich-Corals/coral-chords/issues)!